GiacomoVescovi/Simulation-of-SGD-dynamics-Bachelor-thesis/README.md

-first draft of my code and simulation data for SGD dynamics analysis (needs to be extensively organized yet)
+first draft of my code and simulation data for SGD dynamics analysis (needs to be extensively organized yet).
+The code labeled "danilo..." was provided by dr. Danilo Forastiere as a first step in the anlysis